Two Significant Years of Saint Thomas « Catholic Insight

-Tomorrow, July 18th, marks the 700th anniversary of the canonization of Saint Thomas Aquinas by Pope John XXIII in 1323.
+Last July 18th marked the 700th anniversary of the canonization of Saint Thomas Aquinas by Pope John XXIII in 1323.
 Next March 7th, 2024, is the 750th anniversary of his death, on the way to the Council of Lyons.
-And on January 28th, 2025, is the 800th anniversary of Thomas’ birth (and the day of his current feast, when his relics were moved to Toulouse).
+And next January, 28th, 2025, is the 800th anniversary of Thomas’ birth (and the day of his current feast, when his relics were moved to Toulouse).

-The Vatican is offering a plenary indulgence to anyone who participates spiritually in this celebration:
+The point is that for the whole of these two years, Vatican is offering a plenary indulgence to anyone who participates spiritually in this celebration:

 The indulgence can be obtained by making a pilgrimage to a holy site connected to the Dominican Order to either take part in the jubilee celebrations or “at least devote a suitable time to pious recollection,” concluding by praying the Lord’s Prayer, reciting the Creed, and invoking the intercession of the Blessed Virgin Mary and St. Thomas Aquinas.